neo-project/docs/docs/en-us/tooldev/concept/cryptography/encode_algorithm.md

-﻿<center> <h2> Encoding Algorithm </h2> </center>
+# Encoding Algorithm

 ##  Base58

 Base58 is a group of encoding/decoding schemes used to switch data between binary format(hexdecimal) and alphanumeric text format(ASCII).
 Base58 enables data compressing, is easy to identify, and is suitable for constructing encoding mechanism of transmission system that is anti-auto-monitoring.
 However, for the lack of verification, it can not detect error during transmission.
 Thus Base58Check, an improved scheme is required.

 The base58's alphabet includes single digit numbers (From 1 to 9), and English letters except O(capitalized o) / I(capitalized i) / l(lower-cased L).
 These letters are ommited to avoid misreading.

 Neo's base58 alphabet is as follows: **123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz**

 Interface definition：